 Click play to listen right on this page, no app needed:

-A Positive Relationship With Food Is Possible
+A Better Relationship With Food Is Possible

-I want you to honor your body by breaking the cycle between guilt and deprivation, and stop feeling like you are failing.
+It’s time to honor your body by breaking the cycle between guilt and deprivation, and stop feeling like you are failing.
 Instead of ‘last supper eating’ or starting again on Monday, you can allow yourself to make peace with the presence of food and start to experience your food on a deeper level.
 A positive relationship with food is possible when you can gain an outline of the process of making peace with food, which is what this episode will teach you how to do.